Allergy Shots in Irving, TX: What to Know

 Texas Medicaid (STAR/STAR+PLUS/CHIP) covers allergy testing and immunotherapy.
 Major MCOs serving Irving include Superior HealthPlan, Wellpoint TX, UHC Community Plan, and Molina Healthcare.

 Curex works with most major insurance plans and accepts HSA/FSA payments.
-At $59/month without insurance, Curex costs less than a single allergist visit in Irving.
+At $129/month without insurance, Curex at-home SCIT costs a fraction of traditional allergy shots in Irving.

 Allergy Shot Resources